Lottejohanna/Programmeerproject/PROCESS.md

 Wed Feb 1
 Help, year buttons don't work anymore.
 Fixed!
 I changed all the variable names, but forgot this one.

-Wrote a function for my tooltip, however is you change the category it is still not working.
+Wrote a function for my tooltip, however if you change the category it is still not working.
 Put code through bettercodehub.
 Before my improvement of seperate functions and files, I received a 4.
 After I received a 6.
 After another cleaning round I got a 7.

 Tooltip still needs to be fixed when clicked on button in barchart.